An extended analysis for a generalized Chaplygin gas model: Growth of matter perturbations in the NGCG model

 This observable combination is measured at different redshifts by various cosmological surveys as a probe of the growth of matter density perturbations.
-Also, the theoretically predicted value of this combination can be evaluated from the solution $\delta (a)$ of the Eq. (\ref{eq-deltam}) for a given set of cosmological parameters.
+Also, the theoretically predicted value of this combination can be evaluated from the solution, $\delta (a)$, of the Eq. (\ref{eq-deltam}) for a given set of cosmological parameters.
 Furthermore, one can now compare this theoretical prediction with the observed $f\sigma_{8}$ dataset.
-It is evident from Eqs. (\ref{eq-deltam}), (\ref{eq-ombb}) and (\ref{eq-omdmm}) that $\delta (a)$ depends on the functional form of $H(a)$ and will give different result when a different $H(a)$ is chosen.
-Hence, one can easily solve Eq. (\ref{eq-deltam}) to determine the evolution of $\delta(a)$ for a given parametrization of $H(a)$ and initial conditions.
-For the growing mode, we numerically solve the Eq. (\ref{eq-deltam}) so that $\delta(a_{i})=a_{i}$ and $\delta^{\prime}(a_{i})=1$, where, $a_{i}$ is the initial scale factor which we have chosen to be $10^{-3}$.
+It is evident from Eqs. (\ref{eq-deltam}), (\ref{eq-ombb}) and (\ref{eq-omdmm}) that $\delta (a)$ depends on the functional form of $H(a)$ and will yield a different result when a different $H(a)$ is chosen.
+Hence, one can easily solve Eq. (\ref{eq-deltam}) to determine the evolution of $\delta(a)$ for a given parametrization of $H(a)$ with certain initial conditions.
+For the growing mode, we numerically solve the Eq. (\ref{eq-deltam}) so that $\delta(a_{i})=a_{i}$ and $\delta^{\prime}(a_{i})=1$, where $a_{i}$ is the initial scale factor which we have chosen to be $10^{-3}$.
 Moreover, we also use in our analysis the best fit values of the free parameters ($\Omega_{b0}, \Omega_{dm0}, \omega_{de}, A_{s}, \eta$) = ($0.046, 0.2508, -1.041, 0.7371, 0.9443$) obtained by Salahedin et al. \cite{ngcg01} using $H(z)$ + BAO + CMB + BBN + SNIa (Pantheon) data.
-In this work, we have chosen three values of $\sigma_{8,0}$ given by $\sigma_{8,0}=0.75$ \cite{s875}, $\sigma_{8,0}=0.772$ \cite{s8772} and $\sigma_{8,0}=0.811$ \cite{s8811}.
-Finally, in Fig. \ref{fig-da}, we have shown the evolutions of $\delta(z)$ and $f(z)$ for the NGCG model.
-The plot of $\delta$ versus redshift parameter $z$ is shown in the left panel of Fig. \ref{fig-da}, while the corresponding plot of $f(z)$ is shown in the right panel of Fig. \ref{fig-da}.
+In this work, we have chosen three values of $\sigma_{8,0}$ given by $\sigma_{8,0}=0.75$ \cite{s875}, $\sigma_{8,0}=0.772$ \cite{s8772}, and $\sigma_{8,0}=0.811$ \cite{s8811}.
+Finally, in Fig. \ref{fig-da}, we have shown the evolutions of $\delta(z)$ and $f(z)$, as a function of the redshift $z$ $(\equiv \frac{1}{a}-1)$, for the NGCG model.
+The plot of $\delta$ as a function of the redshift parameter $z$ is shown in the left panel of Fig. \ref{fig-da}, while the corresponding plot of $f(z)$ is shown in the right panel of Fig. \ref{fig-da}.
 For comparison, the evolutions of $\delta(z)$ and $f(z)$ for a flat $\Lambda$CDM ($\omega_{de}=-1, \eta=1$) and GCG ($\omega_{de}=-1$) models are also shown.
 By comparing the evolutionary trajectories in Fig. \ref{fig-da}, it has been found that at early times, the $\delta$ and $f$ of these three models are the same, but the deviation among these models grows at late times.
-Furthermore, in Fig. \ref{fig-fs47}, we compared the observed $f(z) \sigma_{8}(z)$ with the theoretical value of growth rate function for this model.
+Furthermore, in Fig. \ref{fig-fs47}, we have compared the observed $f(z) \sigma_{8}(z)$ with the theoretical value of the growth rate function for this model.
 It is observed from Fig. \ref{fig-fs47} that the present model reproduces the observed values of $f(z) \sigma_{8}(z)$ quite effectively.
-It has been found that the nature of the plot does not crucially depend on the value of $\sigma_{8,0}$.